 Application for a lowered gas and electricity rate for residential customers with a family member with a qualifying disability, compromised immune system or life threatening disease.

-SDUSD/SAY family resource center at Serra High School serving all students in Tierrasanta/Murphy Canyon with 1:1 student attendance and behavioral support, peer tutoring with UCSD, peer support groups, resources for food, medical and dental assistance, public benefits screenings, and parent and child development services.
+SDUSD/SAY family resource center at Canyon Hills High School serving students in Tierrasanta/Murphy Canyon with 1:1 attendance and behavioral support, peer tutoring with UCSD, peer support groups, resources for food, medical and dental assistance, public benefits screenings, and parent and child development services.

 Support the Enlisted Project (STEP) works with community partners to bring the spirit of the holidays to E1-E6 active duty and recently discharged veteran military families experiencing financial hardship.
 Priority is given for first-time applicants and E1-E4 families.